Cracked Teeth in Los Angeles Area

 Cracked teeth have a variety of symptoms and can be difficult to diagnose.
 Often, patients experience an erratic pain when chewing, possibly with release of biting pressure, or pain when the tooth is exposed to extreme temperatures.
 The pain may often come and go with no apparent trigger.
 Cracks most often appear in the posterior, or back teeth, and cannot heal on their own.

 How can I prevent my teeth from cracking?

 While cracked teeth are not completely preventable, there are a few precautionary measures you can take:

 - Don’t chew on hard objects such as ice, unpopped popcorn kernels, or pens

 - Don’t grind or clench your teeth

-- If you grind or clench at night, talk to your dentist about a night guard
+- If you grind or clench at night, talk to your dentist at Root Canal Man about a night guard

 - Wear a mouthguard when playing contact sports